ParallelCoinTeam/parallelcoin/CONTRIBUTING.md

 By printing the error *in* that code, this time is saved, meaning faster feedback cycles in attempts to fix the bug.

+The suggestion above with live templates is an easy way to get logging everywhere with minimal boilerplate and pretty and brief invocations.